TomeIDK/Programming-Project/README.md

 7. Add the corresponding values to each variable.
 8. Save the **.env** file and close it.
 9. Go back to your terminal and start the application using ``node app``.
+10. Open your favourite browser and enter ``localhost:3000`` in the address bar.

 ## Team